drupalwxt/site-wxt/docker/README.md

 Docker template for Composer + Drupal
 =====================================

-Provides an optimized, fast, and lightweight local / CI docker environment to work with Drupal.
+Provides an barebones, fast, and lightweight local / CI docker environment to work with Drupal.

 ## Install + Configuration